SimonM0/momo-cli/README.md

 * [reselect](https://github.com/reduxjs/reselect)
 * [lodash](https://github.com/lodash/lodash)

 It's not the end of the world, the user can always modify the generated files.
-But if you want you can contribute a feature where the tool will pickup template files from the root directory of the project where the user has ran the cli in and also add a `.momorc` file for easily editing settings then that would be sooooo coooooooooool!!! 😎
+But if you want you can contribute a feature where the tool will pickup template files from the root directory of the project where the user has ran the cli in and also add a `.momorc` file for easily editing settings then that would be sooooo coooooooooool!!! 😎I'd be very greatful and you'd be famous!

 ## Installation
 ```